Daily Practices That Support Long-Term Wellness and Healthy Aging

 Prioritizing Restorative Sleep

 Sleep serves as a critical recovery period for the body and mind.
 During deep sleep, tissues repair, hormones regulate, and memories consolidate.
 The nervous system recalibrates, allowing the body to prepare for the demands of the following day.
 Inadequate rest may increase inflammation, disrupt hormone balance, and impair immune function.
-Adults often benefit from seven to nine hours of consistent sleep per night, though individual needs can vary based on activity level and overall health.
+Adults often benefit from seven hours of consistent sleep per night, though individual needs can vary based on activity level and overall health.

 Establishing regular sleep routines can significantly improve quality.
 Going to bed and waking at similar times each day helps regulate circadian rhythms.
 Limiting late-night screen exposure and maintaining a calming environment may encourage deeper, more restorative rest.
 Comfortable bedding, reduced noise, and a cool room temperature can further support sleep efficiency.